-Our five Christian values of friendship, hope, wisdom, compassion and forgiveness underpin all that we do at St George’s Church of England Foundation School.
-Throughout the curriculum and through worship students encounter and consider these values and the impact on their learning and lives.
+Our five Christian values of compassion, forgiveness, friendship, hope and wisdom, underpin all that we do at the School.
+Throughout the curriculum and through worship pupils encounter and consider these values and the impact on their learning and lives.

-Daily worship is provided at St George’s Church of England Foundation school for all students across all years from Reception to Sixth Form.
+Daily worship is provided at the school for all pupils across all years from Reception to Sixth Form.
 This takes place either in year groups as collective worship or in tutor spaces with a daily act of worship and reflection taking place.
-Furthermore, there is opportunity each term for students to take part in a Communion service.
-Additional times of worship take place at key times in the year, such as Harvest, St George's Day and Easter, with students actively involved.
+Furthermore, there is opportunity each term for Secondary pupils to take part in a Communion service.
+Additional times of worship take place at key times in the year, such as Harvest, St George's Day and Easter, with pupils actively involved.

 ‘Collective worship in Foundation Schools with a religious character and voluntary schools will be in accordance with the school's trust deed.
 Where provision is not made by a trust deed, the worship should be in accordance with the beliefs of the religion or denomination specified for the school.’
 DfE– A guide to the law for school governors: Religious Foundation and voluntary schools.

 Collective Worship is usually taken by members of staff, pupils or members of the local clergy from various churches.
 A number of the clergy deliver regular acts of worship in the Primary Hall or the Gym, Sports Hall and Drama Studio in the Secondary school to various year groups.
 The current clergy delivering worship are:

 |Revd.
 Dr Stephen Cave (Queen’s Road Baptist Church)||https://www.broadstairsbaptist.org.uk/welcome.htm|

 |Revd.
 Philip Musindi (St Andrew’s Church)||http://www.st-andrews-reading-street.org.uk/|